 Click Awards and Reviews for - well, awards and reviews and so on.
 I’m particularly delighted to have been awarded the CWA Diamond Dagger for excellence in crime writing, and to be the unique (if immodest) triple winner of the CWA Historical Dagger.
+When The King's Evil won the Gold Crown of the Historical Writers Association, awarded for best novel of the year, the boundaries between the crime novel and the historical novel became even more blurred in my mind than they already were.

 I have served on the Management Committee of the Society of Authors and on the committee of the Crime Writers Association.
 I initiated what became the CWA’s Debut Dagger scheme, and administered it for its first two years.
 I have helped to judge a number of literary prizes for the Crime Writers Association, the Historical Writers Association and others.